-We will use the terminology I have chosen here as distressed asset specialists for ease of reference in our process of finding suitable properties but it will be a case of you having to educate the lenders when you go to buy.
+We will use the terminology I have chosen here as distressed asset specialists for ease of reference in our process of finding suitable foreclosure properties.
+Still, it will be a case of you having to educate the lenders when you go to buy.

-How does the REAL ESTATE RESCUE Strategy fit with the Repossession phases?
+How does the Real Estate Rescue property investment training course strategy fit with the repossession phases?

 Properties that are purchased from the lender via a mortgage sale will almost always be bought at auction.

 Almost all repossession properties are listed with real estate agents and at regular retail prices.
 That makes it a little hard to make a profit.
-Due to the recent rash of repossessions you may come upon advertised “mortgagee auctions” where banks are offering hundreds of properties.
+Due to the recent rash of repossessions, you may come upon advertised “mortgagee auctions” where banks are offering hundreds of foreclosure properties.